 - 1. Brief description of the proposal. - 2.
-Total number of units proposed in the development (include a breakdown if the project is phased) and requested capacity assignment credit. - 3.
+Total number and type of units proposed in the development (include a breakdown if the project is phased) and requested capacity assignment credit. - 3.
 Brief description of how the proposed development will meet the program requirements. - 4.
-Signed letter from the local municipal Planning official with signing authority which confirms that the local municipality supports the proposed development being considered under the Program and that they are of the opinion that the development meets the Program Eligibility Criteria No. 1 to 3 and 5.
-LEED® project registration (No. 4) will be confirmed by the Region.
+Signed letter from the local municipal planning official with signing authority which confirms that the local municipality supports the proposed development being considered under the program and that they are of the opinion that the development meets the Program Eligibility Criteria No. 1. - 5.
+Subject property information: - Municipal address including the area municipality identified. - Legal description (lot/block number, registered plan number or lot/concession). - Area of the subject lands (in hectares). - 6.
+Contact information: - Registered owner of the subject property. - Contact name if different from the registered owner. - Contact information (mailing, email addresses and telephone and facsimile numbers). - Agent/applicant contact information if different from the registered owner.